Spot the ‘Devil Comet’ in the Night Sky: Will it Align with the Solar Eclipse?

 Even if the comet does not appear during the eclipse, there should still be ample opportunities to spot it in the evening sky.

 The potential future trends related to the themes presented in this article include a growing interest in celestial events and astronomical phenomena.
-As technology continues to advance, more people are becoming enthusiastic about observing and experiencing such occurrences.
+As technology continues to advance, more people are becoming enthusiastic regarding observing and experiencing such occurrences.

 With the development of better telescopes and imaging equipment, individuals have greater opportunities to explore the night sky and discover celestial wonders.
 This trend is likely to continue, with more people engaging in stargazing and participating in events such as solar eclipses.